ljacqu/wordeval/README.md

 Certain _evaluators_ yield a lot of results; we only keep the most interesting results in the export object and all others are aggregated, i.e. we only store the number of words found for the remaining entries.

-The unit tests currently cover 80% of the source code and can serve as a good entry point to understand the purpose of a class.
+The current tests yield a coverage of 80% and can serve as a good entry point to understand the purpose of a class.